learn-co-curriculum/phase-5-practice-challenge-first-spicy-batch/README.md

 You are given a method that returns a boolean, `#is_spicy_batch(batch)` which returns whether a batch is spicy.
 Implement a method, `#first_spicy_batch`, to find the first spicy batch.
-You should minimize the number of calls to the API.
+You should minimize the number of calls to the given method.

 Examples: